JustinD85/hotchocolate-docs/docs/authorization.md

 ## Authentication

-GraphQL as defined by the spec does not specify how a user has to authenticate against a schema in order to execute queries and retrieve data.
-Authentication in ASP.NET core and ASP.NET classic is a solved problem domain.
+GraphQL as defined by the spec does not specify how a user has to authenticate against a schema in order to execute queries.
+GraphQL does not event specify the HTTP transport.
+Facebook specified GraphQL as transport agnostic, meaning GraphQL really does not care other concepts like how the transport might work, how we authenticate or how a schema implements authorization.
+These subjects are considered out of scope.

+If we are accessing GraphQL servers through HTTP then authenticating against a GraphQL server can be done in various ways and _Hot Chocolate_ does not prescribe anything.

+So, for auth
+You basically can do it in any way ASP.NET core i and ASP.NET classic is a solved problem domain.
 So, there are several ways to provide authentication support to an ASP.NET API.

 So, in order to opt-in one of those solutions just add an authentication middleware to your server and your API is protected.